vinteres/client-spa/README.md

-# SPA front-end for a web app for finding people
+# SPA front-end for [Vinteres.io](https://vinteres.io/) - Find and match with people by personality and interests.

 ## Description